 Formula and Matching Requirements

-Statutory Formula: Matching Requirements: Percent: 25%.
-Each state court with an approved application is allotted $85,000.
-In addition to this base amount, the remainder of the amount appropriated for all state courts will be divided among those courts with approved applications according to each state's proportionate share of children under the age of 21.
-If any state courts do not apply for their share of these funds, the unclaimed amount will be reallocated each year to all other state courts with approved applications.
-Non-federal share (or match) is required at the rate of 25 percent of the total budget.
-The same formula and match requirements apply to each of the three CIP grants..
-This program does not have MOE requirements.
-There is no match requirement for the tribal Court Improvement Program.
+Each State court with an approved application is allotted $85,000 for fiscal year 2007-20011.
+In addition to this base amount, the remainder of the amount appropriated for all State courts ($12,080,287 for fiscal year 2008) will be divided among those courts with approved applications according to each State's proportionate share of children under the age of 21.
+If any State courts do not apply for their share of these funds, the unclaimed amount will be reallocated each year to all other State courts with approved applications.
+Nonfederal share (or match) is required at the rate of 25 percent of the total budget.
+The same formula and match requirements apply to funds appropriated for the two new purposes for fiscal years 2006 through 2010 ($20,000,000).

 Length and Time Phasing of Assistance

-The Treasury will provide funds for this program.
-Method of awarding/releasing assistance: by letter of credit.
+The U.S. Treasury will provide funds for this program.

 Post Assistance Requirements